galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ![FastQC screenshot of the Adapter Content section](../../images/atac-seq/Screenshot_fastqcBeforecutadapt.png "FastQC screenshot on the Adapter Content section")
 {: .comment}

+The FastQC web page **Adapter Content** section shows the presence of Nextera Transposase Sequence in the reads.
+We will remove the adapters with Cutadapt.

 ## Trimming Reads

-To trim the adapters we provide the Nextera adapter sequences to `Cutadapt`.
+To trim the adapters we provide the Nextera adapter sequences to **Cutadapt**.
 These adapters are shown in the image below.

 ![Nextera library with the sequence of adapters](../../images/atac-seq/nexteraLibraryPicture.svg.png "Nextera library with the sequence of adapters")